DotReyn/CobbleAnnouncer/README.md

-# Cobblemon-Template
+# Cobble Announcer
-Template for Fabric addon mods for Cobblemon
+Cobblemon sidemod that announces the capture of special Pokemon.